Jayprakash113u/rainbowhash-crack/README.md

-# RainbowHash
+# RainbowHash&Crack
-	RainbowHash is a Great Tool For Cracking or Recovering Hashed password.
+	RainbowHash&Crack is a Great Tool For Cracking or Recovering Hashed password.
-	RainbowHash Supports multiple Hash Such as md5, sha1, sha223, sha3_384, blake2s, blake2b, sha384, sha3_224, sha512, sha256, sha3_256, ntlm.
+	RainbowHash&Crack Supports multiple Hash Such as md5, sha1, sha223, sha3_384, blake2s, blake2b, sha384, sha3_224, sha512, sha256, sha3_256, ntlm.
 	It Generates Rainbow Table and build a Sqlite3 Database in Current Directory and Match Hash With Rainbow Table Hashes.
-	RainbowHash also Supports Prepend and Append Salt Value.
+	RainbowHash&Crack also Supports Prepend and Append Salt Value.
-	RainbowHash can be used as Intractive Mode awa Single Lineer command RainbowHash directly recover Matched Hash from Rainbow Table Database whis is created inside Local Directory (easy to share)
+	RainbowHash&Crack can be used as Intractive Mode awa Single Lineer command RainbowHash&Crack directly recover Matched Hash from Rainbow Table Database whis is created inside Local Directory (easy to share)

 	No need to Specify Hash Alogorithem type.
 	No need to Make Rainbow table of same word or file anymore.